 Be prepared for the worst.
-If you lose any important documents, keep certified copies to prove your identity.
-I used The Postal Annex it was quick easy and cheap to get my documents certified.
+Keep certified copies of special documents to prove your identity.
+The Postal Annex it was quick easy and cheap to get my papers certified.
 Once abroad keep them in a safe place.
-Important documents include passport, visa, medical records, birth certificate, etc.

 Keep the information of your nearest embassy written somewhere safe or on your phone.

 I mention this in nearly every post, but it’s imperative to have travel insurance.
 It will cover lost baggage, accidents and more.
 You will thank your lucky stars for having travel insurance.

 If you take any medications, bring enough for your entire trip.
 Ask your doctor to write you a note validating your medications/prescriptions.
 Have them include an updated prescription and the name of any of your medication including generic names or trading names.

 Some countries may require you get vaccinated before you enter.
 It’s always better to find out if you need vaccinations when you’re in your home country.
 Check with your doctor and get vaccinated before you leave.

 It’s always smart to have cash on you when you enter your new country.
 Local banks will give you a better exchange rate versus using banks abroad.
 If you don’t have time to make it to a local bank, you can also get cash at the airport, but the exchange rate may not benefit you.